johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-01-blog-archive-for-docusaurus.md

 image: blog/2021-05-01-blog-archive-for-docusaurus/docusaurus-blog-archive.png
 hide_table_of_contents: false
 ---
-Docusaurus doesn't ship with "blog archive" functionality, that allows you to look at your historic blog posts.
-It is fairly straightforward to implement your own.
-This post shows you how.
+Docusaurus doesn't ship with "blog archive" functionality.
+By which I mean, something that allows you to look at an overview of your historic blog posts.
+It turns out it is fairly straightforward to implement your own.
+This post does just that.

 ![Docusaurus blog archive](../static/blog/2021-05-01-blog-archive-for-docusaurus/docusaurus-blog-archive.png)